grab/engineering-blog/_posts/2019-01-08-designing-resilient-systems-part-2.md

 tags: [Resiliency, Circuit Breakers]
 comments: true
 cover_photo: /img/designing-resilient-systems-part-2/cover.jpg
-excerpt: "Grab designs fault-tolerant systems that can withstand failures allowing us to continuously provide our customers with the many services they expect from us."
+excerpt: "Grab designs fault-tolerant systems that can withstand failures allowing us to continuously provide our consumers with the many services they expect from us."
 ---

 _This post is the second part of the series on Designing Resilient Systems.
 In Part 1, we looked at use cases for implementing circuit breakers.
 In this second part, we will do a deep dive on retries and its use cases, followed by a technical comparison of both approaches._